 WHY a MyData conference for the third year in a row?
 The event has become an intensive gathering for the global community of human-centric personal data proponents and a highlight of the year for the community.
 There’s a lot going on globally and much new to hear and see!

 WHAT content can I propose for the programme?
-You can propose content to one of the seven topic tracks in the conference.
+You can propose content to one of the eight topic tracks in the conference.
 Please read the track description before submitting;it is written to give guidance on what kind of proposals are expected for a specific track.
 This helps you form your proposal.
 You must pick one track for your proposal.
 If you are unsure which topic track is best for your proposal, ask us for guidance.
 It is also possible to propose complete sessions (discussion, meetup or workshop), in which case we expect you to provide a plan for whom else you will invite to the session.
 Please keep in mind that all presenters will be eligible for the lowest price for participation at any given time.

 WHAT are the topics of the conference?
 The topic tracks for the 2018 conference grow out of previous conferences (2016, 2017), the MyData Declaration goals, and the MyData Global network action areas.
 Track teams have been forming since immediately after the end of MyData 2017 and they have worked on the track selection and definitions.
 We’re now happy to announce this Call for Proposals to populate those seven tracks.